Refrigerant choice in HVAC chillers

 Looking to the future

-Changing the refrigerant used in chillers is not always a quick process as it must meet a range of criteria, such as operating at the desired pressure and temperature, provide the correct levels of cooling and be more energy efficient than its predecessors.
-New chillers installed now need to be viable over their lifetime, which can be 20-30 years, so it’s important to choose a chiller that uses a sustainable refrigerant.
-The chiller manufacturers are moving quickly in the right direction and already have a number of low GWP options available to them to be able to meet the restrictions F‑Gas legislation creates.
+New chillers installed now need to work efficiently over their lifetime, which can be 20-30 years, so choosing a sustainable refrigerant is important.
+The chiller manufacturers are moving quickly in the right direction and already have a number of lower GWP options available to them to be able to meet the restrictions F‑Gas legislation creates.

-There are many leading manufacturers that have released or are releasing equipment that is high performing, energy efficient and cost effective with the use of low GWP refrigerants These offer a long-term solution in order to future proof a buildings air conditioning system and to take steps towards tackling the pressing issue of climate change.
+There are many leading manufacturers that have released or are releasing equipment that is high performing, energy efficient and cost effective with the use of very low GWP refrigerants.
+These offer a long-term solution in order to future proof a buildings air conditioning system and to take steps towards tackling the pressing issue of climate change.

 Send an enquiry